SteveBronder/ideas/yae.md

 3. It's was originally written in C++03, which means Eigen's code has a lot of workarounds for expression templating that both limit the code and make it very difficult to parse and compile.
 3. Because of (3) constexpr matrix types will never be a thing (it has been tried and reverted sadly)
 4. GPU support is second class, sitting in their unsupported Tensor library
-5. It's rather hard to extend, for instance if you know a better optimization for your CPU's dot product, too bad!
+5. It's rather hard to extend, for instance if you know a better GEMM for your CPU, too bad!
 6. Though Eigen has the `Map` class, it can be difficult to use your own allocator and requires a lot of extra boilerplate
-7. Eigen does not support perfect forwarding within its expression templates, which does not allow nice memory reuse and can lead to bugs in hanging refs
+7. Eigen does not support perfect forwarding within its expression templates, which does not allow nice memory reuse and can lead to bugs in hanging refs.
+For example in the below code, `3.0` is a temporary local.
+Eigen's expressions only take references to the input expressions and so Eigen would lose that `3.0` once we exit the function.

 ```c++
 inline auto foo(const Eigen::MatrixXd& x) {